violagoodacre/chip690-project/ReadMe.md

 # CHIP690-297-Spring2025 Project

 This is my CHIP-690-297-Spring2025 project.
 It dispalys diabetes diagnostic test results for a specific patient.
 Patients with diabetes or prediabetes were selected using a sample (non-exhaustive) list of SNOMED CT codes.
 Test results were obtained using LOINC codes.
 The display uses HighCharts.
+You can view the demo video here: [https://www.youtube.com/watch?v=EtyQ90d409o](https://www.youtube.com/watch?v=EtyQ90d409o).

 ## How to use:
 1. Open in a web browser ([https://violagoodacre.github.io/chip690-project/](https://violagoodacre.github.io/chip690-project/)).